rightjoin/fuel/docs/caching.md

 Points to note:

  - Setting 'cache' and 'ttl' at controller level (fuel.Controller tag) ensures that all services/actions under this controller are cached.
-So even though cache tag is not set for slowCall4 (http://localhost:8421/cache/slow-call4), it still inherits it from controller and ends up getting cached for 1 minute in cache store 1.
+So even though cache tag is not set for slowCall1 (http://localhost:8421/cache/slow-call1), it still inherits it from controller and ends up getting cached for 1 minute in cache store 1.
- - slowCall1 (http://localhost:8421/cache/slow-call1) overrides 'ttl' to '5m'.
+ - slowCall2 (http://localhost:8421/cache/slow-call2) overrides 'ttl' to '5m'.
 Hence it gets cached for 5 minutes in cache store 1.
- - slowCall2 (http://localhost:8421/cache/slow-call2) is cached for 1 hour in cache store 2.
+ - slowCall3 (http://localhost:8421/cache/slow-call3) is cached for 1 hour in cache store 2.
- - slowCall3 (http://localhost:8421/cache/slow-call3) is cached for 6 hours in cache store 3.
+ - slowCall4 (http://localhost:8421/cache/slow-call4) is cached for 6 hours in cache store 3.

+**How does caching atually work?**
+ - FUEL caches the output of your function/handler into the given cache store.
+In the above examples, it would be 'string' - 'Slow4'.
+ - For the cache duration, FUEL would use this cache value instead of invoking the said function/handler.

+**Cache Index**
+  - Be default FUEL uses the relative URL of endpoint for cahcing.
+  - If you want to change this behavior, you can do so by upading FUEL.CacheKey function.
+For example, you may want to add session_id to this key to cache same URL separately for each user